 “Visible results” is the one priority that ranks above all others for top teams.
 Results, decisions and concrete agreements are what matter.
 The quality of HOW, i.e. the collaborative process or dialogue, rarely count as meaningful in their own right even though it is the key driver of any successful top team.

-Be a Conscious Leader: No doubt, in top teams you`ll find strong barriers against self-critical reflection as basis for behavioural change in the team – and in the organisation.
+Boost the Conscious Leader inside you: No doubt, in top teams you`ll find strong barriers against self-critical reflection as basis for behavioural change in the team – and in the organisation.
 You have to be aware of these patterns to change them.
 Curious?
 If you want to read more about team patterns and effective development at the top of an organisation, click here to connect to our Insights: “Team Coaching at the Top: How to accelerate Top Management Teams”.